 It would’ve been easy for me to pass on CLS, leaving it to more obviously dedicated students.
 Sure, I really wanted to study Japanese through CLS, but on paper, I thought my background was embarrassing.

 But then I did that soul-searching I mentioned above, and asked myself why exactly I was interested in picking up Japanese again.
 Why now?
 For what purpose?
-What Japanese going to do for me and my goals?
+What will Japanese do for me and my goals?
 When I sat with my past experiences and future goals and answered those questions, I began to feel like I did have a chance.
 I did have good reasons to pursue Japanese, and I was a unique candidate.
 And at the end of the day, what many if not all international exchange programs (Fulbright, JET, CLS, Boren…) want is a candidate with unique and compelling reasons for applying.

 Know thyself and you will reward thyself.
 With scholarships.